Connect with us

 The Ethiopia-Djibouti railway can move 106 containers in a single route.
 PHOTO | FILE

-The Chinese-built railway began commercial operations on January 1 with a flashy ceremony held in Ethiopia’s capital Addis Ababa.
+The Chinese-built railway began commercial operations on January 1 with a flashy ceremony in Ethiopia’s capital Addis Ababa.

-The Ethiopia-Djibouti standard gauge railway, which currently moves commodities from the Djibouti port to Ethiopia’s Modjo dry port, situated 76 km from Addis Ababa, is expected to boost the country’s logistics and freight industry.
-The facility has the capacity to transport 106 containers in a single route.
+The Ethiopia-Djibouti standard gauge railway, which moves commodities from the Djibouti port to Ethiopia’s Modjo dry port, located 76 km from Addis Ababa, is expected to boost the country’s logistics and freight industry.

 Earlier, Chinese Ambassador to Ethiopia Tan Jian said that his country was hopeful that the project would greatly contribute to the industrialization and diversification of the Ethiopian economy.

 “It is the first trans-boundary and longest electrified railway on the African continent.
-We, the Chinese, see this as earlier harvest project of the Belt and Road initiative,” Jian said during the railway’s opening ceremony on January 1.
+We, the Chinese, see this as an earlier harvest project of the Belt and Road initiative,” Jian said during the railway’s opening ceremony on January 1.

 The railway project, which was funded by the Chinese to the tune of Sh400 billion, was contracted to China Rail Engineering Corporation (CREC) – which built the first 320 km of the railway; and China Civil Engineering Construction Corporation (CCECC) – which erected the remaining 436km connecting to the Djibouti port.